paupowpow/p2pkit-quickstart-android/README.md

 ### Online Messaging (beta)

-Implement `MessageListener` to receive messages from other peers
+Implement a `MessageListener` to receive messages from other peers

 ```java
 private final MessageListener mMessageListener = new MessageListener() {